rybla/riib11.github.io/_posts/2021-08-24-god-under-science.md

 universe is everything that can be observed and all observers observe the same universe.

-In the universe, natural induction implies that there are derivable patterns (via induction) that have no derivable patterns (since they appeal to only induction).
+In the universe, natural induction implies that there are patterns that have no further explanation (as they appeal to only induction).
 (Claim #1) This arises from the fact that there must be finitely many downward levels of explanation in any explanation hierarchy.
 (Claim #2) Patterns in the _base_ (lowest level) of an explanation hierarchy only appeal to induction.
-Note that the choice of hierarchies here is irrelevant as long as the choice is consistent.
+Note that the choice of hierarchy here is irrelevant as long as the choice is consistent.
 Typically scientists use a roughly standardized hierarchy of explanations, for example in order from higher-to-lower level:

-> Biology > Chemistry > Physics
+> ... > Biology > Chemistry > Physics

-Biological patterns are explained in terms of biological or physical patterns.
-Physical patterns are explained in terms of physical but never biological patterns.
+Biological patterns can be explained in terms of biological, chemical, or physical patterns.
+Physical patterns can be explained in terms of physical patterns but not in terms of biological patterns.

 All this goes to show that the epistemology of science postulates a single objective universe in which basic and unquestionable patterns (which we may be